gamemanual0/gm0/source/docs/robot-design/dead-wheels.rst

 The `SRX Mag Encoder <http://www.ctr-electronics.com/srx-magnetic-encoder.html>`_ from Cross The Road Electronics is a magnetic encoder.
 It is not used by many FTC teams due to its slightly higher complexity to use and lack of FTC-centric documentation.
 It is more popular in FRC.

 .. figure:: images/odometry/srx-mag.jpg
-   :alt: A VEX SRX Mag encoder
+   :alt: A CTRE SRX Mag encoder
    :width: 20em

-   E8T Encoder
+   CTRE SRX Mag Encoder

 **Advantages:**